MichaelBelgium/mybb_to_flarum/README.md

 # mybb_to_flarum

-This is a PHP migration script to migrate most data from a mybb forum to a fresh flarum forum.
+This is a [Flarum](https://flarum.org/) extension to migrate data from a mybb forum to a fresh flarum instance.

-## What does it migrate?
+## What can it migrate?

+In your admin panel you can choose what to migrate.

 * Users (their passwords are ALL reset to a bcrypt hash from current time)
 * Categories
 * Forums
 * Posts
 * Groups
-* Avatars (if specified)
+* Avatars
-* Private messages (if required extension is installed)

-## Instructions
+## Installation

-**This script has been tested with: MyBB v1.8.19 and Flarum v0.1.0-beta.8**
+**This extension has been tested with: MyBB v1.8.19 and Flarum v0.1.0-beta.8+**

-To get this to work u only need your (old) mybb database and a (recommended: fresh - altho it truncates everything) installed flarum forum.
-Afterwards you need to edit the `migration_config.php` file so it can connect.

-When this is done, you only need to put these files to the <u>public folder of your Flarum installation</u>.
-This is because Flarum uses [the s9e TextFormatter](https://github.com/s9e/TextFormatter) and the script uses it too to parse and save the content of the mybb posts.
-At last but not least browse to `www.mywebsite.com/myflarumforum/mybb_to_flarum.php` and let it do its job.
+Execute this command in the root of your flarum installation: `composer require michaelbelgium/mybb-to-flarum`.
+Navigate to your admin panel, enable the extension and you get a new link in the admin navigation bar.

 ## Important notes
 * If u specify u want to migrate avatars then your (old) <u>MyBB forum is required also.</u>
-* To be able to migrate private messages you need the extension [flagrow/byobu](https://github.com/flagrow/byobu)
-* forums with a redirect hyperlink are skipped.
+* Forums with a redirect hyperlink are skipped.
 Flarum doesn't support them (yet).